Blockades block liberation

 Later, Rosa Parks abolished apartheid in a bus seat reserved for white people until she was arrested and taken to the police station.
 The method spread, and instead of waiting on others to make changes, civil rights groups directly abolished apartheid in restaurants until they were arrested.
 Liberation became the means of liberation.
 Means and ends were the same, as Gandhi would say.
 Civil disobedience became a way to govern together with others, rather than to protest and influence those who dominate.

 Since 1980, plowshare groups have used blacksmith hammers to start beating weapons into something useful.
 In court, they apply the law as if it is just and protects life from violence.
 If nevertheless, they are sentenced to prison, plowshare groups tear down the prison walls.
 The walls are reversed – they face outwards, using fear to make others obedient.
-However, plowshare groups tear down these walls of fear and make themselves at home instead of reproducing the prison as a tool of obedience.
+However, plowshares groups tear down these walls of fear and make themselves at home instead of reproducing the prison as a tool of obedience.

 The genius of Gandhi was largely filtered out when nonviolence was exported to the colonial powers, to the rich north.
 The dominant method of blockading converts nonviolence into a power game.
-So, what is making the blockade a political mistake?
+So, what is making a blockade a political mistake?

 1. Blockades block the creative construction of society.
 Creating is replaced by obstructing.